 9. Ignoring Analytics and ROI Tracking

-Track metrics that connect content to revenue:
+Track the following metrics to connect your content to revenue:

-- Time on page and scroll depth
+- Time spent on page

-- Assisted conversions in GA4
+- Assisted conversions in Google Analytics 4

 10. Neglecting Community and Thought Leadership